 Baptisms take place on the first Sunday of every month.
 Infants should be baptized soon (within a few weeks) after birth.
-In order for parents to have sufficient time to choose qualified godparents and complete the Baptism Preparation Program, an appointment should be made with Father Costa at least three months before the baby’s due date.
+In order for parents to have sufficient time to choose qualified godparents and complete the Baptism Preparation Program, an appointment should be made with the priest at least three months before the baby’s due date.
 Parents must be registered parishioners and weekly participants at Mass for at least three months.

 Sacramental preparation for First Holy Communion is a two-year program: Grades 1 & 2.
 Children from both public and Catholic schools are required to complete two years of faith formation prior to receiving First Holy Communion.

 Confirmation is normally conferred in Grade 9 and is two-year program (Grades 8 & 9) for both public and Catholic school students.
 In addition to faith formation classes, candidates in both grades are expected to complete community service and a mandatory retreat is required in the second year of preparation.